Azure/login/README.md

 ```

 - Now in the workflow file in your branch: `.github/workflows/workflow.yml` replace the secret in Azure login action with your secret (Refer to the example above)
-- Note: The above `az ad sp create-for-rbac` command will give you the `--sdk-auth` deprecation warning.
-As we are working with CLI for this deprecation process, we strongly recommend users to use this `--sdk-auth` flag as the result dictionary output changes and not accepted by login action if `--sdk-auth` is not used.
+- Note: The parameter `--json-auth` outputs the result dictionary accepted by the login action, accessible in Azure CLI versions `>= 2.51.0`.
+Versions prior to this use `--sdk-auth` with a deprecation warning.
 - If you want to pass Subscription ID, Tenant ID, Client ID, and Client Secret as individual parameters instead of bundling them in a single JSON object (creds) to address the [security concerns](https://docs.github.com/actions/security-guides/encrypted-secrets) for Non-OIDC login, below snippet can help with the same.

 ```yaml